skupperproject/refdog/input/commands.md

 - **--tls-credentials** _string_

   The name of a Kubernetes secret containing TLS credentials.
-The secret contains the server certificate and key.
+The secret contains the trusted server certificate (typically a CA).

-  It can optionally include a client certificate for mutual TLS.
+  It can optionally include a client certificate and key for mutual TLS.

 - **--type** _string_

-  _Notes: What is this again?
+  _What is this again?
 I think we need a qualifier on "type"._

 ### skupper listener delete